-Using Options to Increase Your Portfolio Yield - Cabot Wealth Network
+How to Beat Inflation Using Options

 If you write a put, you are the seller of the put.
 This can be thought of in terms of insurance: you’re the insurance agency, and the buyer of the put is the policy owner.
 If the owner of the put decides to exercise his right, you will be required to buy the stock at the predetermined price.
 However, as the seller of the put (the insurance agency), you receive a premium.

-Here’s an example of this strategy in Apple (AAPL), which closed trading on Wednesday at 130.
-I feel comfortable buying AAPL stock at 120 so I would look to sell the April 120 puts for $1.50.
+Today, Apple (AAPL) is trading at 176.
+If I feel comfortable buying 100 shares of AAPL stock at 160, I might look to execute this trade:

-If AAPL stock price stays above 120 on April 21 (when the options expire), I will collect the $150 premium by selling the put, a yield of 1.25%.
-If I did this four times a year, I would create a yield of 5%.
+If Apple’s stock price stays above 160 on November 17th (when the options expire), I would collect the $188 premium by selling the put, a yield of 1.2%.

-There is risk associated with this trade: if AAPL dropped below 120, I would be required to buy AAPL shares at 120.
-But as I said earlier, I am comfortable buying AAPL at 120, which is a 7.7% discount to where the stock is currently trading.
+There is risk associated with this trade: if AAPL drops below 160, I would be required to buy AAPL shares at 160.
+But as I said earlier in the hypothetical, I was comfortable buying AAPL at 160, which is a 9% discount to where the stock is trading now.

 This is a strategy many traders/investors use to enter a stock at a predetermined price.
-If I feel that AAPL is overvalued at its current price of 130, but am comfortable buying the stock at 120, this is a great way to buy the stock at that level if the price drops.
-And if it doesn’t, I still collect the premium and can always sell another put later on.
+If I felt that AAPL was overvalued at its current price of 176, but I was comfortable buying the stock at 160, this is a great way to buy the stock at that level if the price drops.
+And if it didn’t, I’d still have collected the premium and could always have sold another put later on.

-In conclusion, there are countless ways to use options to create yield.
-Covered calls should be in every investor’s playbook.
-And writing puts, which are a bit more risky, is a tremendous strategy to enter a stock at a good price and create yield.
+In conclusion, there are countless ways to use options to create yield, and covered calls and put writing should be in every investor’s playbook.

-Editor’s Note: Jacob Mintz is a professional options trader and editor of Cabot Options Trader.
-Using his proprietary options scans, Jacob creates and manages positions in equities based on risk/reward and volatility expectations.

-Note: *This article has been updated from an original version that was published in 2017.